|

 a knack for stirring the emotions of people who are fearful, angry or

 prejudiced against one or more ethnic groups.
-It’s also a call for those who
+Its also a call for those who

 believe in freedom, democracy and progress over regress to keep going, not